danielhelfand/lab-tekton-fundamentals-short/workshop/content/workshop-summary.md

-Congratulations on running your first Tekton `Pipeline`!
+Thanks for taking the time to learn about the Tekton project!
 Any feedback about your experience going through this tutorial is greatly appreciated and contributions/issues to improve the tutorial can be submitted to the [GitHub for the tutorial](https://github.com/eduk8s-tests/lab-tekton-fundamentals).